-Gateway Surgery Solutions has long-standing relationships with medical experts across all areas of their circle of care.
+Gateway Surgical Solutions has long-standing relationships with medical experts across all areas of their circle of care.
 Physicians, surgeons, physiotherapists and registered nurses are all an integral part of Gateway’s deep network of health care professionals.

 Andrea Veljkovic is a sports knee and foot and ankle orthopaedic surgeon working at St. Paul's hospital under the University of British Columbia.
 She is interested in alignment restoration in complex knee and foot & ankle deformities, sports, and advanced arthroscopic reconstruction.
 In addition, she performs ankle arthroplasty.
 Her goal is joint preservation of the knee, foot and ankle through the use of cutting edge surgical techniques, realignment procedures, and Biologics interventions.